nospor/teams-tui/README.md

 ## Quick Start

 **Important:** You need to register your own Azure AD application first!
+(or if you already have one, you can skip to step 2)

 ### 1. Register Azure AD App